 Well, that all depends on what’s happened and the seriousness of your medical situation.

-You pay and make a claim later when:
+We recommend you pay and make a claim later when:

-- you see a doctor at a medical centre/local GP surgery; or
+- You see a doctor at a medical centre/local GP surgery; or

 If you pay for any medical expenses, you’ll need to keep copies of all of your medical records, bills, clinical reports/doctor’s notes, receipts, etc. to support your claim.

-Also remember there's a $100 policy excess applicable to any claim for overseas medical expenses (per event).
+Also remember there's a policy excess applicable to any claim for overseas medical expenses (per event).

 What’s not covered?

-- private hospital treatment when public funded treatment was available ;
+- Private hospital treatment when public funded treatment was available.

-- where care is available under any Reciprocal Health Care Agreement*(see below for more detail).
+- Where care is available under any Reciprocal Health Care Agreement*(see below for more detail).

-- any medical expenses incurred once you return home, even if you require ongoing medical treatment for something that occurred during your trip.
+- Any medical expenses incurred once you return home, even if you require ongoing medical treatment for something that occurred during your trip.
 Travel insurance does not provide health insurance at home.

-- expenses which are not reasonable or medically necessary; routine treatment; elective treatment.
+- Expenses which are not reasonable or medically necessary; routine treatment; elective treatment.

 *About Reciprocal Health Care Agreements (Australia)